 Major programs

-Investments for the future
+Investments for the Future

-The Investissements d'Avenir program represents €35 billion, including €22 billion earmarked for higher education and research to strengthen France's competitiveness on the world stage.
-Of this €22 billion, nearly €18 billion takes the form of competitive calls for projects.
-The University of Montpellier is heavily involved in this program through numerous projects that it leads or partners with.
+The "Investissements d’Avenir" program involves 35 billion euros, of which 22 billion euros are earmarked for higher education and research to strengthen France’s competitiveness on the global stage.
+Of these 22 billion euros, nearly 18 billion are allocated through competitive calls for proposals.
+The University of Montpellier is heavily involved in this program through numerous projects in which it serves as the lead institution or a partner.
 Learn more

-ERC grants
+ERC Grants

 Current European Research Council projects: